Accessing the speed of sound in relativistic ultracentral nucleus-nucleus collisions using the mean transverse momentum: Discussion

 On the other hand, the assumption that $V_{\rm eff}$ remains constant in the presence of fluctuations has been questioned by Nijs and van der Schee~\cite{Nijs:2023bzv}, who argue that it depends on how one models initial density fluctuations.
 They point out that high-multiplicity collisions might go along with a smaller transverse area, implying a smaller $V_{\rm eff}$.
 This would imply that the effective entropy density increases faster than $N_{ch}$, so that Eq.~(\ref{csdata}) overestimates the speed of sound.

 This is definitely an interesting possibility that should be considered.
 There is at present little information on how fluctuations are distributed across the collision volume or, equivalently, about the two-point function of the initial energy density field~\cite{Blaizot:2014nia,Albacete:2018bbv}.
 The only quantitative information is about the rapidity dependence of fluctuations.
 Specifically, it has been shown that (relative) multiplicity fluctuations are larger at rapidities where the average multiplicity is itself larger, both in Pb+Pb collisions~\cite{Yousefnia:2021cup} and in p+Pb collisions~\cite{Pepin:2022jsd} at zero impact parameter.
-As far as we know, there is no such knowledge about how fluctuations are distributed through the transverse plane.
-It could be that fluctuations are larger in the center where the density is largest~\cite{Giacalone:2019kgg}, which is the possibility mentioned by Nijs and Van der Schee.
-It could also be that they are smaller because the density of participants is so large that there is a saturation effect.
-This is one of the open questions in the field, with implications as for the phenomenology, in particular for anisotropic flow studies~\cite{Giacalone:2019kgg,Giannini:2022bkn}.

-In the absence of any contrary evidence, the conservative assumption is that the increase of the multiplicity in ultracentral collisions results from an homogeneous increase of the density, as assumed in Ref.~\cite{Gardim:2019brr} and in the present calculation.
-Experiment can actually shed light on this question.
-One can compare the increase of $\langle p_T\rangle$ resulting from an increase in the collision energy to that resulting from an increase of multiplicity at fixed collision energy.
-As explained in Sec.~\ref{s:method}, both are equivalent in our setup with smooth initial conditions, but they are not obviously equivalent in the presence of fluctuations.
-It is interesting to note that the recent CMS analysis of ultracentral collisions~\cite{CMS:2024sgx} returns an increase of $\langle p_T\rangle$ which is precisely the same as that inferred from the increase in collision energy from 2.76~TeV to 5.02~TeV per nucleon pair~\cite{Gardim:2019xjs}, so that there is at present no hint that fluctuations are not distributed homogeneously.